Basics

 soybean aphid resistant variety list

-See Soybean aphid-resistant soybean varieties for Iowa 2013.
-The listing includes varieties in late maturity group 0 and maturity groups 1, 2 and 3 (pdf)
+See Soybean aphid-resistant soybean varieties for Iowa 2013. (pdf)

 The soybean aphid (Aphis glycines) is the only aphid in North America able to develop large colonies on soybeans.
-It was identified as a pest in North America in 2000.
-Since then, it has established itself in most soybean-growing areas and is a significant soybean pest in some years.
+It was first identified as a pest in North America in 2000.
+Since then, it has established itself as the most significant soybean pest in the north-central region.

 Agronomic impact

-The risk of yield loss is greatest when aphid populations peak during the R1-to-R4 growth stages, when blooms and young pods are most suseptible to stress.
+The risk of yield loss is greatest when aphid populations peak during the R1-to-R4 growth stages.
+During these stages, blooms and young pods are most suseptible to stress.

-Damage from aphid feeding increases when growing conditions, especially soil moisture, are below optimum.
+Damage from aphid feeding also increases when growing conditions are less than optimum.

 Present and future tools to manage soybean aphids

 Management of the soybean aphid is an active area of research in the north- central region.
-Growers now have a toolbox of strategies to work with, including.
+Growers now have an extensive toolbox of strategies to work with, including

 • Well-established scouting procedures and an action threshold of 250 aphids/plant.

-• Resistant soybean varieties - host plant resistance is a new and complementary tool to manage soybean aphid.
-Aphid-resistant varieties have the potential to simultaneously reduce insecticide usage
+• Host plant-resistant varieties - host plant resistance is a new and complementary tool to manage soybean aphid.
+Aphid-resistant varieties have the potential to simultaneously reduce insecticide use

-• Biological control - the soybean aphid would be a far more damaging pest were it not for biological control.
-Be aware of beneficials keeping aphids in check.
+• Biological control - the soybean aphid would be a far more damaging pest were it not for natural enemies which provide biological control.
+Be aware of natural enemies such as lady beetle that keep aphids in check.
 A major regional research program is in progress with the goal of augmenting resident populations with specialist natural enemies.